B2027

 The Digital Media and Communication component is divided into three parts:

-• Part B Digital media
+• Part B Discipline Studies

-• Part C Professional practice
+• Part C Professional practice studies

 As with the Business and Commerce component, each part here has its own rules.
 The following sections take you through each part in detail, explaining exactly what you need to do to meet the rules.